XAdanM/XAdamM.github.io/content/about/quotes.md

 "Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand."\
 \- Martin Fowler

+"Why is "abbreviation" such a long word?"\
+\- Anonymous